neuronsimulator/nrn/analysis/programmatic/misc.rst

             named in the string.

-        Celsius, valence, and the other two ionic variables are taken from their values at the currently accessed section at position x (.5 default).
+        Celsius, valence, and the other two ionic variables are taken from their values at the ``section`` at position x (.5 default).
-        A hoc error is printed if the ionic species does not exist at this location.
+        An error is printed if the ionic species does not exist at this location.